xCthulhuFtagn/MLOps-1/README.md

    - **REST**: Provides RESTful APIs for similar functionalities for broader compatibility.

 2. **Dashboard**
-   - Interactive dashboard (using `Streamlit` or `Gradio`) for monitoring and interacting with the model service, allowing users to visualize the model’s performance and control its training and prediction.
+   - Interactive dashboard (using `Streamlit`) for monitoring and interacting with the model service, allowing users to visualize the model’s performance and control its training and prediction.

 3. **Logging and Monitoring**
    - Comprehensive logging tracks all key actions, errors, and system status, ensuring traceability and aiding in debugging.